JoshuaPyron/NDCHoloLensDocumentation/Documents/DemoHelp.md

 1. Plug a computer into the router.
 2. Open the HoloLens, got to Settings>Network & Internet and connect to the "HoloLensDemo" Network.
 3. Wait for it to successfully connect, then open "Advanced Options" in the same menu
-4. In the computer, type the IPv4 address of the HoloLens into the browser to access the Windows Device Portal.
+4. In an internet browser, type the IPv4 address of the HoloLens into the browser to access the Windows Device Portal.
-5. Open the app at least once.
-Hopefully, we will put the latest build on it before you leave.
-6. Place the two menus in the location you want them for the presentation.
+5. Open the app, and place the two menus in the location you want them for the presentation.
 7. Close the app by clicking on the exit button.
 If you simply do the “bloom” gesture, the values will not be saved, because the app will still be running in the background.
 8. In the Windows Device Portal, select the File Explorer tab.
 9. Go to the following directory to find the DemoInfo text file: LocalAppData\\PrimaryHoloProject_1.0.0.0_x86__pt6n26qfys7q8\\LocalState